cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior research scientist at Santander AI Lab.
+I am a research scientist at Santander AI Lab.

 My work studies algorithmic tools for decision-making and their societal implications.
 I am currently interested in responsible AI within the context of digital banking.